Uberspace/lab/source/guide_mailtrain.rst

   * *username* to ``isabell@uber.space``,
   * *password* to ``MySuperSecretPassword`` and
   * test your settings by pressing the Button **Check Mailer Config**.

+.. note:: Uberspace discourages **mass** mailings.
+If you regularly send a large amount of emails, consider using `AWS SES <https://aws.amazon.com/ses/>`_ instead of the Uberspace mailing system.

 Best Practices
 ==============